 Living trusts have other benefits, too.
 If you ever become incapacitated, your "successor trustee"—the person you name in the trust document to take over after your death—can step in and manage trust assets.
-That can be extremely helpful in an emergency or in the case of a serious, chronic illness.You can make a valid living trust online, quickly and easily, with Nolo's Online Living Trust.
+That can be extremely helpful in an emergency or in the case of a serious, chronic illness.

 Revocable living trusts don't, however, protect your assets from people with legal claims against you.
-That's because although the trust is a legal entity, for legal purposes you're treated as the owner of the trust assets.
+That's because although the trust is a legal entity, for liability purposes you're treated as the owner of the trust assets.

-When you set up a typical probate-avoidance revocable living trust, you name yourself as the trustee.
+When you set up a typical revocable living trust, you name yourself as the trustee.
 That lets you keep complete control over the assets you transfer to the trust.
 You can put property in the trust, take it out, sell it, or give it away at any time, with no restrictions.
 As a practical matter, it's still yours.

 While assets are in the trust, any income they generate is taxed on your personal income tax return.
 The trust isn't a separate tax-paying entity as long as you're alive.